-In this section, we show that the conditions in Theorem \ref{suff} is necessary to obtain a homotopy exact sequence in some cases.
+In this section, we show that the conditions in Theorem \ref{suff} are necessary for the sequence (\ref{exac}) to be exact in some cases.

 Let $f, X, S, \overline{\eta}, X_{\overline{\eta}}$, and $\overline{x}$ be as in Section \ref{suffsec}.
-In this section, we suppose that the morphism $f$ is generically geometrically reduced (cf, Remark \ref{geomred}.1), and that the scheme $X$ is regular (cf, Example \ref{norreg}.2).
+In this section, we suppose that the morphism $f$ is generically geometrically reduced (cf.\,Remark \ref{geomred}.1) and the scheme $X$ is regular (cf.\,Example \ref{norreg}.2).
 Moreover, suppose that the morphism $f$ is flat.
 Since $f$ is faithfully flat, it follows that $S$ is also regular.

-\begin{rem} \begin{enumerate} \item Suppose that $S$ is a smooth curve over an algebraically closed field $k$ of positive characteristic and write $F: S \rightarrow S$ for the absolute Frobenius morphism of $S$.
-Then the composite morphism $F\circ f$ (always) does not satisfy the condition in Theorem \ref{suff} even if $f$ does (and hence we have a homotopy exact sequence associated to $f$). \item Since $f$ is formally smooth at the generic point of $S'$, there exists an dense open subset of $S$ such that $f$ is formally smooth there. \end{enumerate} \end{rem}
+\begin{rem} \begin{enumerate} \item We show that the condition that $f$ satisfies property (R) is not sufficient for the sequence (\ref{exac}) to be exact.
+Suppose that $S$ is a smooth curve over an algebraically closed field $k$ of positive characteristic and $f$ satisfies property (R).
+Note that the sequence of profinite groups (2) is exact by Theorem \ref{suff}.
+Write $F: S \to S$ for the absolute Frobenius morphism of $S$.
+Then the composite morphism $F\circ f$ is flat and does not satisfy property (R).
+For the morphism $F\circ f$, we can consider a sequence of the \'etale fundamental groups similar to (\ref{exac}), which is also exact since $F$ is a universally homeomorphism. \item Since $f$ is formally smooth over the generic point of $S$, there exists a dense open subset of $S$ such that $f$ is formally smooth there. \end{enumerate} \end{rem}

-We can use Zariski-Nagata purity theorem since we assume that $X$ is regular. \begin{prop} (Zariski-Nagata purity) Let $U$ be a connected regular scheme, $X$ a connected normal scheme, and $\phi: X \rightarrow U$ a quasi-finite dominant morphism.
-Then the ramified locus of $\phi$ is a closed subset of $X$ of pure codimension $1$. \end{prop}